temporalio/documentation/docs/dev-guide/golang/project-setup.md

 :::info Temporal does not directly run your code

 Keep in mind that in every scenario, the “Temporal Platform” does not host and run your Workers (application code).
-It is up to you, the developer, to host your Application code.
-The Temporal Platform ensures that properly written code durably executes in the face of platform level failures.
+It is up to you, the developer, to host your application code.
+The Temporal Platform ensures that properly written code durably executes in the face of platform-level failures.

 :::